-These physical symptoms are also known as the keto flu because the ketogenic diet requires the body to get used to burning fat for energy in the same way.
+These physical symptoms are also known as the keto flu because the ketogenic diet similarly requires the body to get used to burning fat for energy.

 The trigger for this is the depletion of carbohydrate stores.
-Before the body can go into ketosis, it preferentially consumes glucose, which comes from glycogen in the liver and skeletal muscles.
+Before the body can enter ketosis, it preferentially consumes glucose from glycogen in the liver and skeletal muscles.

 Glycogen is a branched multisugar, with about 2-3 grams of water for every gram of carbohydrate stored.

-Since this causes the body to flush out a considerable amount of water and electrolytes, physical symptoms – most notably headaches and dizziness – can occur.
+Physical symptoms- most notably headaches and dizziness- can occur since this causes the body to flush out a considerable amount of water and electrolytes.

 However, these disappear permanently once your body is fat-adapted.

-However, it’s often subtleties that make the difference between weight loss success and failure.
+However, subtleties often make the difference between weight loss success and failure.

 If you understand the following facts about nutrition and daily routine, you will be miles ahead of most intermittent fasting beginners.